OWASP/www-staff/policy/employee-manual.md

 <a name="non-disclosure"></a>
 ## NON-DISCLOSURE

-It is very important to SpiderOak that we protect our confidential business information and trade secrets.
+It is very important to the company that we protect our confidential business information and trade secrets.
 Confidential information includes, but is not limited to, the following examples:

 * compensation data
 * computer processes